 Do you ever find yourself having a hard time negotiating with your IT vendor on a new software solution for your firm or company?
 Does your IT vendor charge higher prices than the usual market rate?
-Then, it is time to make sure that you are in touch with a reliable IT vendor who supplies you affordable IT or software solutions of high quality at affordable solutions.
+Then, it is time to make sure that you are in touch with a reliable IT vendor who supplies you affordable IT or software solutions of high quality and is affordable as well.
 Most importantly, it is rather crucial that you have a good close network of at least a few IT vendors or suppliers whom can satisfy your different IT or technological needs for different purposes.

 According to Bart Perkins, former CIO at Dole Food Co. and Tricon Global Restaurants Inc from the United States, “Vendor buys” account for at least more than 60% of a typical IT budget outside of personnel costs.”